 Key Benefits

 Specs that fit your codebase The agent reads your existing patterns, frameworks, and service boundaries before generating anything.
 Subtasks in the output reference specific files.
-The plan fits the system that already exists.
+The plan fits the system that already exists — which is why this is the foundation of spec driven development.

 Persistent context across a session The analysis isn't discarded at the end of each message.
 The agent builds on prior context across multi-turn planning sessions.
 It doesn't start fresh every turn.